 - feeling angry or afraid

-- Waking up in the night.
-People with narcolepsy often have restless sleep and frequently wake up in the night.
+- Waking up in the night: People with narcolepsy often have restless sleep and frequently wake up.

 The symptoms of narcolepsy generally don’t get worse with age.
 In fact, in some individuals, they may improve slightly over time.